This is a complete guide on how to use a treadmill.

 Also to feel comfortable with the sidebars you have to get used to the distance, the fact of having the bar and the central unit in front of you, that you cannot move at your usual pace, etc.

-There is an infinite number of factors that can make you feel strange and change your way of running, either by small overloads or psychological effects that is repeated thousands of times can generate problems in the long run as an injury.
+There is an infinite number of factors that can make you feel strange and change your way of running, either by small overloads or psychological effects that are repeated thousands of times can generate problems in the long run as an injury.

 I also recommend learning how to get on and off the treadmill while running, so you can learn to manipulate the buttons without having to stop, etc.

-4.- Take care of your posture and technique when running on the treadmill
+Tips 4 – Take care of your posture and technique when running on the treadmill

 This always applies every time we run but, due to the particularities of exercise on the treadmill, it may be necessary to pay special attention to certain aspects.

-It is typical to tend to shorten the stride, either because the treadmill is small, or because we feel overwhelmed and think we are going to get out, or sometimes because we are going fast and need to increase frequency at the expense of reducing the width of the stride.
+It is typical to tend to shorten the stride, either because the treadmill is small, or because we feel overwhelmed and think we are going to get out, or sometimes because we are going fast and need to increase the frequency at the expense of reducing the width of the stride.

 Sometimes the opposite happens, especially when going slow, you see some people jumping more than running.